exercism/problem-specifications/STYLE-GUIDE.md

 ## General principle

 All content should be written in US english.
-In the future other translations may occur, but the "official" Exercism natural langauge is US English.
+In the future other translations may occur, but the "official" Exercism language is US English.

 ## Explain or substitude mathematical and esotoric terms.